erlendfossen/SuPerTreat_exclusion_flowcharts/Exclusion_flowcharts_markdown.md

 The aim of this script is to make exclusion flowcharts for different clinical scenarios and outcomes.
-The number of patients in each group is copied from a secure server for sensitive data (not available here).
+The number of patients in each group is copied from a secure server for sensitive data (“04_flowchart_eligibility.R”, not available here).
 Start by loading the library.

 ``` r
 library(PRISMAstatement)